bappychanting/scrms/README.md

 # scrms
-A Personal Student Management System
+A Personal Student Management System.
 This software will help you to
 - Connect with your staff and students
 - Manage staff and student database

 Some features and functionalities of this software include
 - Manage Student Database
 - Manage Staff Database